 Then, a few weeks ago while flipping through an old cookbook, I stumbled across a recipe for fettuccini Alfredo.
 It filled me with the sort of nostalgia and appreciation that another (arguably more sane) individual might reserve for his childhood teddy bear.
 It was time for Alfredo to find its place on my plate again.

-Unlike fettuccini Alfredo, however, this healthy pumpkin pasta sauce is diet-friendly and won’t leave you in a complete stupor afterwards.
-It’s a quality that did not factor into my teenage dietary decision making (of which there was precious little), but as an adult who seeks a balance lifestyle, it’s one that I prize.
+Unlike fettuccini Alfredo, however, this healthy pumpkin pasta sauce is diet-friendly and won’t leave you in a complete stupor afterwards (even though it’s near impossible to stop eating Pumpkin Mac and Cheese).
+It’s a quality that did not factor into my teenage dietary decision making (of which there was precious little), but as an adult who seeks a balanced lifestyle, it’s one that I prize.

 Pumpkin is the key ingredient that gives the pasta sauce Alfredo’s signature, rich texture without the excess calories, and it’s loaded with vitamins and nutrients too.
-The sauce’s pumpkin flavor is subtle, so if you have any picky eaters who are loathe to eat their vegetables, this healthy pumpkin pasta sauce is an excellent way to sneak an extra serving onto the plate.
+The sauce’s pumpkin flavor is subtle, so if you have any picky eaters who loathe to eat their vegetables, this healthy pumpkin pasta sauce is an excellent way to sneak an extra serving onto the plate (I also snuck it into this Pumpkin Chili).

 I DO insist that you keep the fresh sage.
 Its savory, earthy flavor adds depth to the pumpkin pasta sauce and brings it to life.
 Think of the sage as the final somethin’ somethin’ that makes this pumpkin pasta sauce taste all grown up.